What do the best audio cables sound like? Part 2 - Image and soundstage size

-What do the best hifi audio cables and interconnects sound like?
+A guide as to what the best hifi audio cables and interconnects sound like.
 Part 2-Image and soundstage size

 Picture the soundstage in your hifi audio system.
 What do you see?
 It has depth, height and width (as in the diagrams above) and musicians will appear to be placed at various points within this soundstage.

 We could have a hifi system that views this soundstage up close (as shown on the right above) or stepped back, to create some distance from the musicians (as on the left).

 In the latter case we can’t quite see everything each individual is doing but musically we can take in the whole picture without distraction.
 On the other hand, this arm’s-length approach can feel a little disconnected; we may feel we want to get a little closer to the band, see a little more of what each musician is creating for us in the recording.

 Move towards the soundstage and we can indeed see more detail from individual musicians; they have increased in size and the whole soundstage has become wider and taller.

 These presentations are the key to musical enjoyment.
 I have listened to expensive high-end audio components that placed the soundstage so far away I was tempted to ask for a pair of binoculars.
 On the other hand, I have heard hifi systems present such large images I felt I was peering out from beneath the piano lid, which I wrote about in my 2008 article The Idiot’s Guide To Cables (HIFICRITIC Vol2, No6).
 These are extreme examples and the ideal audio experience for each of us will be different, but we’re going to find the one that sounds right for you.

 How do we do it?